Skip to main content

 Data Mining: Practical Machine Learning Tools and Techniques (Morgan Kaufmann Series in Data Management Systems)

-• EXCLUSIVE LAUNCH: BE FIRST TO EXPERIENCE THE LATEST INNOVATION!
+• EXCLUSIVE LAUNCH: BE THE FIRST TO EXPERIENCE OUR NEW PRODUCT!

 BUY & SAVE